 Regulation 13 details the additional conditions which apply to Category A waste facilities.
 These conditions seek to minimise the risk of accidents that arise from operation of this particular type of waste facility and to guarantee a high level of protection for the environment and human health.
-Such a facility requires to have a major accident prevention policy drawn up, a safety management system to implement that policy put in place and an internal emergency plan specifying the measures to be taken on-site in the event of an emergency.
+Such a facility requires having a major accident prevention policy drawn up, a safety management system to implement that policy put in place and an internal emergency plan specifying the measures to be taken on-site in the event of an emergency.

-Regulations 14 to 17 detail the duties of the Department in relation to inspections, the financial guarantee, the validation of a monitoring report submitted by an operator and closure procedures.
+Regulations 14 to 18 detail the duties of the council in relation to inspections, the financial guarantee, the validation of a monitoring report submitted by an operator and closure procedures, along with further information and evidence to be made available to the public.

-Regulation 18 details the requirement for the Department to draw up an external emergency plan for a Category A waste facility specifying the measures to be taken off-site in the event of an accident, and to make this available to, and consult with, the public concerned.
+Regulation 19 details the requirement for the council to draw up an external emergency plan for a Category A waste facility specifying the measures to be taken off-site in the event of an accident, and to make this available to, and consult with, the public concerned.

-Regulation 19 details the measures to be undertaken by the Department to ensure co-operation with other Member States, including time for consultation with nationals of those States.
+Regulation 20 details the measures to be undertaken by the council and the Department to ensure co-operation with other Member States, including time for consultation with nationals of those Member States.

-Regulation 20 details the obligation on the Department to prepare and maintain an inventory of closed waste facilities.
+Regulation 21 details the obligation on the council to prepare and maintain an inventory of closed waste facilities.

-Regulation 21 details the requirement on the Department to review any conditions imposed pursuant to these Regulations on a planning permission for relevant development.
+Regulation 22 details the requirement on the council to review any conditions imposed pursuant to these Regulations on a planning permission for relevant development.